 1. DeWALT DCS7485B Flexvolt Table Saw

-This DeWalt portable table saw is an ideal tool to learn the basics.
-It has the power of a corded table saw, but the freedom of battery operation.
-It has a 24-inch rip capacity, and rack and pinion telescoping fence rails for smooth and accurate adjustments.
-Plus, there’s a metal roll cage for added durability.
+This DeWALT portable table saw is an ideal tool for learning the basics of carpentry and woodworking.
+It has the power of a corded table saw, but with the extra freedom and versatility of battery operation.
+It has a 24-inch rip capacity and rack and pinion telescoping fence rails for simple, accurate adjustments.
+There is also a metal roll cage for improved durability.

-For a beginner table saw this has everything a novice woodworker could need.
-It also has a power loss reset to prevent the saw starting up after a power outage is restored.
+If you are a beginner, this table saw has everything a novice woodworker could need.
+It also has a power loss reset to prevent the saw from starting up unintentionally after a power cut.

-DeWALT has been clever with the design because they have squeezed a powerful table saw into a lightweight package.
-Sure, you’re not going to be tackling large projects with this thing, but it will handle most sawing tasks around the home.
+DeWALT has squeezed a powerful table saw into a small, lightweight unit.
+While it’s true that you won’t be tackling large projects with this saw, it will handle most small tasks around your home.

-This saw is lightweight, weighing just 45 pounds.
-It is compact, easy to store away, and simple to use — ideal for taking it to the job.
-And best of all, this saw offers a maximum cut depth of 3-⅛ inches at a 90-degree angle and a 2-¼ inches at 45 degrees, meaning it’s perfect for cutting picture and door frames.
+It is easy to store and simple to use, as it is designed to be transported and used onsite.
+This saw offers a maximum cut depth of 3-⅛ inches at a 90-degree angle and 2-¼ inches at 45 degrees, making it perfect for cutting picture and door frames wherever they are needed.

-The 1,850-watt motor generates all the power required to make angled and beveled cuts in wood.
+The 1,800-watt motor generates all the power required to make angled and beveled cuts in wood.

 Dust Collection Point

-The dust collection point means that you don’t need to worry about sawdust and debris clogging the saw mechanism.
+The dust collection point means you won’t need to worry about sawdust and debris clogging the saw mechanism.
 This has the added benefit of reducing the amount of time you will spend cleaning it.

 No Dado Cuts

-If you want a table saw to learn on but have a limited budget, this Skil model is a perfect place to start.
-It retails at considerably cheaper than all the saws on this list, but it doesn’t suffer any less for the price.
+If you want a beginner-friendly table saw but have a limited budget, this Skil saw is a great place to start.
+It is one of the cheapest table saws we have seen but its lower price doesn’t mean it is of lower quality.

-You get 5,000 RPM, a steel folding stand, a self-aligning rip fence, and a rip capacity of 24-¼ inches.
-For the price, this is a lot of saw and one that lends itself well to the novice woodworker.
+For your money, you get 4,600 RPM cutting, a steel folding stand, a self-aligning rip fence, and a rip capacity of 25-½ inches.
+This is an excellent budget-friendly saw and one that will be suitable for novices.

 4. Shop Fox W1837 10-Inch Open Stand Hybrid Table Saw

 If you are willing to spend the extra money, this saw has everything you need for professional-grade woodworking.
-This includes a powerful two horsepower motor that generates 3,450 RPM.
+This includes a powerful two-horsepower motor that generates 3,450 RPM.
 The rip capacity is 30 inches to the left and 15 inches to the right.
-However, this table saw stays put, so if you want something maneuverable, this isn’t it.

 Best of Both Worlds

-It’s a hybrid, which means it offers all the stability, capacity, and quality of cabinet table saws, but for a fraction of the price.
+This is a hybrid saw, which means it offers the stability, capacity, and quality of a cabinet table saw, but at a lesser cost.